-Fig. 3 | Specific 100-year floods ((m3/s)/km²) in Europe (≥ 30 years of data, n = 3738), where larger points indicate 90% confidence intervals smaller than 60% of the estimate.
+Fig. 3 | Specific 100-year floods ((m3/s)/km²) in Europe, where larger points indicate 90% confidence intervals smaller than 60% of the estimate.

 Increasing flood discharges imply that, the 100-year flood discharge five decades ago, now has a smaller return period than 100 years, i.e. that discharge is likely to be exceeded on average more often than once in 100 years.
-For example in northwestern Europe, what was the 100-year flood discharge in 1960 has now typically become a 50- to 80-year flood discharge (Extended Data Fig. 8), which will make structures designed for the 100-year flood less safe.
-However, in eastern Europe, the 100-year flood discharge five decades ago has now become a 125- to 250-year flood discharge (Extended Data Fig. 8), which will make structures designed for the 100-year flood less economical.
+In northwestern Europe, what was the 100-year flood discharge in 1960 has now typically become a 50- to 80-year flood discharge (Extended Data Fig. 8), which will make flood defense structures less safe.
+In eastern Europe, the 100-year flood discharge has now become a 125- to 250-year flood discharge, which will make structures less economical.
 While Extended Data Fig. 8, and Fig. 3, do provide a continental overview, they do not replace national-scale and local studies where more detailed information may be available.

-It should be noted that the flood trends observed here do not necessarily extrapolate into the future as they may be related to modes of climate variability rather than persistent changes in time11.
+It should be noted that the flood trends observed here do not necessarily extrapolate into the future as they may be related to climate variability rather than persistent changes in time11.
 Also, the trends depend on the observation period3, so may differ if the observation period is extended.
-However, the regions with a distinct climatic change signal in observed flood discharge series identified here, for the past five decades, are broadly coherent with the spatial patterns of projected future flood changes in Europe.
-Most climate change projections for the end of the 21st century suggest increasing river flood discharges in western Europe and decreasing flood discharges in eastern and northern Europe4,5.
-This is in line with climate models projecting the observed increases of precipitation in northwestern Europe and the increases in temperatures in Europe to continue into the future4,5.
-This means that changes in flood discharge magnitudes are already under way, which adds credence to those projections and gives additional support for the need to account for climate induced changes in flood risk management.
+However, the regions with a distinct climatic change signal in observed flood discharges identified here are broadly coherent with the projected flood changes in Europe.
+Most projections for the end of the 21st century suggest increasing floods in (north)western Europe due to increasing precipitation, and decreasing floods in eastern and northern Europe due to increasing temperatures4,5.
+This means that changes in flood discharge magnitudes are already under way, which adds credence to those projections and supports the need to account for climate induced changes in flood risk management.

-In summary, we find that observed river flood discharges have increased in northwestern Europe and decreased in southern and eastern Europe over the period 1960-2010.
-In contrast to the existing literature, the new flood data set provides clear evidence of how a changing climate manifests itself in flood discharge changes, through either changes in precipitation, spring temperature, or soil moisture, depending on the dominant flood generating processes.
-The observed flood trends and their links to climatic drivers add urgency to incorporating climate change adaptation strategies into flood risk management.